-12.10 School Governors
+13.11 School Governors

-Governing bodies must apply for an enhanced criminal records certificate for any Governor who does not already hold one.
+The school will apply for an enhanced DBS check for all members of the governing body.
+In addition to this, a risk assessment will be completed to ascertain if any members of the governing body are taking part in regulated activity with children.
+If it is determined that any person is taking part in regulated activity, a barred list check will be requested.
 They must do this by 1 September 2016 where a Governor was elected before 1 April 2016 and within 21 days of appointment or election if a Governor is elected or appointed after 1 April 2016.